Rufus Pollock - Pragmatic Utopian

 Clarity in Complexity

-My work focuses on the integration of inner and outer transformation.
-From open knowledge infrastructure to cultural and spiritual renewal, I seek to support shifts in consciousness, culture and systems that can radically renew our societies.
+My work focuses on integrating inner and outer transformation.
+From open knowledge infrastructure to cultural and spiritual renewal, I want to support shifts in consciousness, culture and systems that can radically renew our societies.

-I am a sensemaker and pragmatic utopian: engaging in deep inquiry to explore paths forward and in practical action to make real the more beautiful world our hearts know is possible.
+My deepest aspiration is awakening: for myself and for society.
+Waking up, cleaning up, growing up and showing up to our fullest potential.
+By calling and skillset I am a sensemaker and pragmatic utopian.
+I try to combine inquiry and in practical action to make real the more beautiful world our hearts know is possible.

 Areas of Work

-My work spans several fields from research and policy-making to digital infrastructure and social innovation.
-Despite this diversity there is a common thread: a commitment to a rigorous understanding of how the world works at a fundamental level and translating that understanding into pragmatic, systemic action.
+My work has spanned multiple fields from research and policy-making to tech startups and social innovation.
+There is a common thread to thi diversity: a commitment to a rigorous inquiery into how the world works at the foundations on the one side, combined with translating that understanding into pragmatic, systemic action.
+Here's one attempt to structure this thematically:

 1. Tools & Infrastructure for Sensemaking